ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.4.md

 it will require an upgrade as well, using [these instructions](https://flysystem.thephpleague.com/docs/upgrade-from-1.x/).

-### Dedicated migration type for companies
+### Dedicated migration type for Corporate Accounts

-To simplify data migration, you can now create a company with underling objects such as members group and address book.
+To simplify data migration, you can now create a corporate account with underling objects such as members group and address book.
 You can also extract those objects as references.
 For more information on data migration actions, see [documentation](https://doc.ibexa.co/en/4.4/content_management/data_migration/data_migration_actions/#data-migration-actions).